Twixes/matloka.com/_drafts/floating-point-101.md

 ## The Specs

-Let's get into the meat of it, starting with… value sizes.
-This aspect informs the practical details of the scheme (range and precision), but _can't_ really be worked out from first principles.
-It's really just all about machine word sizes.

-Two floating-point formats are in common use today, and they both use the binary numeral system:
+When you type `let x = 0.5` (might be JavaScript, Rust, Swift, or perhaps something else), that `x` needs to be stored in a usable way.
+For a computer usable equals binary – ones and zeros.
+Were we talking about an integer, say, `let x = 5`, the solution would be simple – integers can be expressed in binary just as easily as in decimal, so a quick conversion of 5 to 101<sub>2</sub>, and we're all set.

+Things get trickier when we want to represent **real** numbers though.
+The difference there is arbitrary precision.
+Whole numbers are spaced uniformly apart on the number line, so between 0.5 and 2.5 there are exactly two integers: 1 and 2.
+Real numbers also include _every_ number in-between, so there's an _infinite_ amount of points between 0.5 and 2.5.
+(If you come up with a number with an insane amount of fractional digits, another digit can always be tacked on to get a brand-new value.)

+That's the mathematical theory in a nutshell.
+Sadly, computing capabilities are limited by the physical world, so infinite precision is out of the question.
+To be very pedestrian, [machine word](<https://en.wikipedia.org/wiki/Word_(computer_architecture)>) sizes are a major limitation – handling 32 bit long values comes naturally to a 32-bit processor, but any longer than that and things become slow.
+Nowadays, 64-bit architectures rule the world, and this is reflected in the way floating-point is used.
+Two floating-point formats are generally used:

 -   32 bits, technically named `binary32`, but commonly **single precision**.
     Values of this size are called **floats**.
 -   64 bits, technically named `binary64`, but commonly **double precision**.
     Values of this size are called **doubles**.

-Back in the day, double precision was reserved for operations requiring exceptional precision or range.
-With 64-bit processor architectures becoming standard though, it's now often the default, as its performance penalty decreased significantly.
+With this introduction out of the way, let's venture into the workings of those formats.

 ## The Notation

+As the name suggests, floating-point values don't have a fixed number of integer and fractional digits – instead, the
+<dfn title="In base-10 the border between the integer and fractional part is called the decimal point.
+Radix point is the base-independent version of the same concept.">radix
+point</dfn> _floats_ so that there's rather a certain number of _significant digits_.
+This allows representing a wide range of magnitudes usefully.

-Much like how humans use [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) (e.g. `6.022 * 10^23`)
+Much like how humans use [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) (an example:
-for expressing numbers of arbitrary magnitude in a standard way, computers under the hood store each floating-point value as three numbers cleverly put together:
+`6.022 * 10^23`) to express real numbers of arbitrary magnitude in a standard way, computers under the hood store each floating-point value as three numbers cleverly put together:

 ```
 (-1)^sign * significand * 2^exponent
 ```

 -   The **sign** is a single bit – 0 if the number is positive, 1 if negative.
--   The **significand** (also called the *mantissa*) is a fixed-point number in the range `(1,2]` (e.g. 1 or 1.0625 or 1.984375).
-It "fine-tunes" the value within the working range set by the sign and exponent.
+-   The **significand** (also called the *mantissa*) is a fixed-point number in the range `(1, 2]`.
+It might be something like 1, 1.0625 or 1.984375, but it _can't_ be 2.
+What it intuitively does is it "fine-tunes" the value within the range set by the sign and exponent.
     Because the significand's leading digit normally<a href="#the-zeros" style="text-decoration: none">\*</a> is 1
-    (**normal number** being the technical term for such a case), that digit is in fact totally omitted from the binary representation – if the significand is, say, `0b1.001` (that's binary for 1.125), only the `001` part ends up being stored.
-This has the nice property of ensuring there's only one way to store a given a number.
+    (**normal number** being the technical term for such a case), **only the fractional part of the significand is included in the binary representation** – if the significand is, say, 1.001<sub>2</sub> (that's binary for 1.125), only the `001` part ends up being stored.
+This has the nice property of ensuring **there's only one way to store a given a number**.
     The significand's size determines the type's _precision_ – 24 significant bits of it in single-precision and 53 in double.
 -   The **exponent** is a
-    <dfn title="Signed means the value can have a minus sign – so it can be positive OR negative.">signed</dfn> integer.
+    <dfn title="Signed means the value may have a minus sign – so it can be positive OR negative.">signed</dfn> integer.
-    In a way, it establishes the magnitude, e.g. an exponent of 8 means that the absolute value of the number must be in the range `(256, 512]`.
+    In a way, it establishes the magnitude, for instance an exponent of 8 means that the absolute value of the number must be in the range `(256, 512]` (`(2^8, 2^9]`).
     Even though the exponent being signed, it's not stored using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) like regular signed integers.
 Instead, the stored value is an _unsigned_ integer and the computer subtract a format-specific **bias** to obtain the true value.